-Activity through the Neolithic in the Somerset Levels and Moors horizontal bars represent the probability that a particular structure was built in a particular 100-year period (light shading is less probable, darker shading more probable).
+Figure 3 is a schematic diagram summarising the estimated dates for the building of structures across the Somerset Levels and Moors from 4400 to 2000 cal BC.
+The horizontal bars represent the probability that a particular structure was built in a particular 100-year period (light shading is less probable, darker shading more probable).
 These distributions have been taken from the models defined in Supplementary Information S2.